 He wanted to be with all of you and all of the people that listened to him.

-That was his great Passion.
+And that was his great passion.

 That was his great love.

-On top of his family and his his wonderful wife and family.
+You were his great love on top of his family and his wonderful wife and family.

 That was all of you.

-His wife Catherine, and you know, when he gave the announcement saying that I want to play this part first.
+His wife Catherine, you know, when he gave the announcement saying that I want to play this part first, that he now understood how Lou Gehrig felt at one point.

 It's an amazing comment from somebody.

-I feel like the luckiest man in the world.
+No, I feel like the luckiest man in the world.

-That's what Rush said.
+It's what Rush said.

-The day that Lou Gehrig announced that he had his disease that was forcing him to retire from Major League Baseball.
+The day that Lou Gehrig announced that he had his disease that was forcing him to retire from Major League Baseball, he said to the sold-out Yankee Stadium, today I feel like the luckiest man on the face of the earth.

-And I I didn't understand that.
+And I didn't understand that.

-I mean, here's a guy who had just been diagnosed with the the most terminal of terminal diseases.
+I mean, here's a guy who had just been diagnosed with the most terminal of terminal diseases.

-And I said, This this can't be rig.
+And I said, this can't be real.

 You can't really think he's the luckiest guy in the world.